SrijanBadhya/Debsoc/Running the PES Debsoc.md

 A few pros of being selective:
 - A few PES clubs (like ECell), try to be extremely selective with their members.
 This generates initial hype over being a 'member of ECell'.
-- People believe that less members means less dilution of spirit and hence you can focus more.
+- Less members may mean less dilution of spirit and hence you can focus more.
 - It's way easier to deny entry to someone than it is to kick them out later.
 - You want to have people who actually care about debate so that you don't feel the emptiness of none among the 100 members of the group chat responding.
-- People feel comfortable to text their thoughts on the group chat when they actually know the people, rather than when half of the people are people they have ever seen.
+- People feel more comfortable to text their thoughts on the group chat when they actually know the people, rather than when they have never seen half the people.
-- Eventually small clubs will have more club loyalty than big clubs, especially when in a big club you have random people reading group chats for entertainment, and passing on rumors about seniors to the point where it becomes damaging.
+- After a periomall clubs will have more club loyalty than big clubs, especially when in a big club you have random people reading group chats for entertainment, and passing on rumors about seniors to the point where it becomes damaging.

 <br>
 However, since 2023, the debsoc, with the idea of Harsha, found a way increase selectivity while being inclusive.